jhthorsen/mojolicious-plugin-openapi/README.md

 # SYNOPSIS

+    # It is recommended to use Mojolicious::Plugin::OpenAPI with a "full app".
+    # See the links after this example for more information.
     use Mojolicious::Lite;

+    # Because the route name "echo" matches the "x-mojo-name", this route
-    # Will be moved under "basePath", resulting in "POST /api/echo"
+    # will be moved under "basePath", resulting in "POST /api/echo"
     post "/echo" => sub {

       # Validate input request or return an error document